szl97/bella-api-doc-gen/README.md

 *   **Code-Aware-RAG:** This service is a prerequisite for the targeted description completion feature.
     *   **Project Link:** [Code-Aware-RAG](https://github.com/szl97/Code-Aware-RAG)
     *   **Instruction:** Ensure the Code-Aware-RAG service is running before starting Bella API Doc Gen Service, if you intend to use the description completion capabilities.
+    *   **Important Note:** About vector database updates:
+        *   If the project's vector database does not exist in the Code-Aware-RAG service, the system will automatically create the vector database.
+        *   If the project's vector database already exists in the Code-Aware-RAG service, the system will not force an update to the vector database.
-    *   **Note:** If there is no code index in the Code Aware RAG service, a code index will be created first.
-If there is an index, no forced update will be performed.
-Users need to determine when to update the index themselves.
-The update method is to call the `/v1/code rag/repository/setup` interface of the Code Aware RAG service and specify `force_deindex` as `true`.
-For details, please refer to the project link.
+        *   If you need to update the vector database (e.g., when there are significant code updates), you need to manually call the `/v1/code-rag/repository/setup` interface of the Code-Aware-RAG service and specify both `force_reindex` and `force_reclone` parameters as `true`.
+        *   For detailed operation instructions, please refer to the [Code-Aware-RAG project documentation](https://github.com/szl97/Code-Aware-RAG).

 ## API Endpoints

-The base URL for all API endpoints is assumed to be `/v1/api-doc` (this might vary based on deployment).
+The base URL for all API endpoints is `/v1/api-doc` .

 ### Authentication